 I could sing about our highlights all day long, but you’ll find the inspectors judged that:

 We're rethinking education here at Kimichi.
 In a good way.

-New independent secondary school specialising in music opening September 8th 2014.
-Cheaper fees than other independents, but the same quality you'd expect from such institutions.
+New independent secondary school specialising in music opened September 8th 2014.
+Cheaper fees than other independents, but the same academic quality you'd expect from such institutions.

 Is your child a budding musician?
 Plays an instrument already, or wishes to learn one?
 We're the only school in the West Midlands where every child is expected to play an instrument.
-Unlike other music specialist schools, we don't ask for auditions.
+Unlike other music specialist schools, we are non-selective.